legendu-net/blog/misc/content/2020/10/tips-on-security/tips-on-security.markdown

 Slug: tips-on-security
 Title: Tips on Security
 Category: Computer Science
-Tags: Computer Science, security, NVD, vulnerability, data breach
+Tags: Computer Science, security, NVD, vulnerability, data breach, Shodan
-Modified: 2022-05-21 21:56:55
+Modified: 2022-05-28 22:59:10

 **
 Things on this page are fragmentary and immature notes/thoughts of the author.